-- As a medical practitioner, you are only required to complete Part B of the application form.
-For several reasons, some individuals may have difficulty filling in Part A of the form.
-Where possible, you may need to assist or review Part A of the form on their behalf.
-In particular, you will want to confirm that they have selected 'yes' in Section 3 to 'automatically readjusting taxes.' - While you should use your best judgement when helping the individual, it is ultimately the CRA that determines DTC eligibility. - 3.
-Eligibility is not based on the diagnosis, rather it is the impact on everyday life.
-Take time to describe how restrictions can impact functionality. - Do not include the person's ability to work, housekeep, manage a bank account, drive or engage in recreational activities.
+As a medical practitioner, you are only required to complete Part B of the application form.
+For several reasons, some individuals or may have difficulty filling in Part A of the form.
+If you are able to assist individuals complete Part A of the form, it may reduce the likelihood of the application being denied.

+- While you should use your best judgement when helping the individual, it is ultimately the CRA that determines DTC eligibility. - Eligibility is not based on the diagnosis, rather it is the impact on everyday life.
+Take time to describe how restrictions can impact functionality. - 4.
+Do not include the person's ability to work, housekeep, manage a bank account, drive or engage in recreational activities.
 These activities are not considered relevant to DTC eligibility. - 5.
 Fill out only the section(s) on pages 2 to 4 of the form that apply to your profession.
 Each category states which medical practitioner(s) can certify the information in this part.
-For psychologists, this is the 'Mental Functions Necessary for Everyday Life' section.
+For psychologists, this is primarily the 'Mental Functions Necessary for Everyday Life' section.
 If the individual you support does not have a speech restriction, for example, it is not necessary to complete that section.